What is The Japan Poisonous and Deleterious Substances Act?

 Convention defined under clause 12 section 2 clause 2.

-3. The name (organizational name if legal entity) and address of the party providing the poisonous or deleterious substance.
+3. The name (organizational name if a legal entity) and address of the party providing the poisonous or deleterious substance.

 Convention defined under Rule 11 section 6-1.